Mike96Angelo/Bars/docs/bars-language.md

 example:
 ```
-<div id="{{id}}" data:{{data}}></div>
+<div id="{{id}}" someData:{{someData}}></div>
 ```

 Attributes are regular HTML Attributes.
-Properties are JavaScript properties set on the JavaScript DOM element interface.
+Properties are JavaScript properties accessible on the JavaScript DOM element interface as a getter function `element.data('someData')`.
 These properties could be very useful if a DOM element is to preform any form of manipulation to the state when triggered by an event (e.g. click).